filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 Implementations of this FIP MUST be accompanied by targeted tests and fuzzing that validate reservation behaviour, gas accounting invariants, and activation semantics.
 The concrete test suites will differ across clients, but should cover at least the following categories.

 - **Engine unit tests (reservation session and preflight).**
-  - Session lifecycle: opening and closing a single session; empty-plan no-op semantics; enforcing single-session invariants; rejecting plans that exceed affordability, sender-count (`MAX_RESERVATION_SENDERS`), or size (`MAX_RESERVATION_PLAN_BYTES`) limits; rejecting unknown senders or resolution failures.
+  - Session lifecycle: opening and closing a single session; empty-plan no-op semantics; enforcing the single-session invariant; rejecting plans that exceed affordability, sender-count (`MAX_RESERVATION_SENDERS`), or size (`MAX_RESERVATION_PLAN_BYTES`) limits; rejecting unknown senders or resolution failures.
   - Preflight under reservations: computing `gas_cost = gas_fee_cap * gas_limit` with checked arithmetic; asserting coverage (`reserved[sender] ≥ gas_cost`) without pre-deducting funds; on prevalidation failures (invalid sender, nonce, or inclusion gas limit), decrementing the reservation by `gas_cost` so that the ledger can end at zero.
 - **Engine unit tests (transfer enforcement and settlement).**
   - Transfer enforcement: ensuring all value-moving operations (including message value sends, actor creation, EVM CALL/DELEGATECALL, SELFDESTRUCT, and built-in implicit sends) route through a transfer primitive that enforces affordability against free balance `free = balance − reserved_remaining`, and reject `value > free` with an appropriate `InsufficientFunds` error.